Sound Beyond Limits: Exploring the Possibilities of Assistive Listening Devices

-Think of ALDs as "binoculars for the ears" that extend the capabilities of hearing aids, making them more effective.
-They are also useful for people who want to stay aware of their surroundings when not wearing their hearing aids, like waking up to an alarm clock or hearing the doorbell.
+Think of ALDs as the "binoculars for the ears," extending the capabilities of hearing aids to make them more effective.
+They're also handy for staying aware of surroundings without wearing hearing aids, such as waking up to an alarm or hearing the doorbell.

 Types of Assistive Listening Devices